Forest Tent Caterpillar

 Insecticidal soap can work well but must be sprayed on caterpillars, not just on leaves.

 In a yard, a bacterial insecticide, Btk (Bacillus thuringiensis var. kurstaki) or general use insecticide such as Malathion or Orthene can be sprayed on trees to kill the caterpillars.
 Btk is made specifically for caterpillars, while other chemical insecticides may also kill insects we want around such as honeybees and natural predators of forest tent caterpillars.
-Btk breaks down in sunlight in a week (if not washed by rain sooner).
+Btk breaks down in sunlight in a week (if not washed away by rain sooner).
 You may need to spray again a week later if the number of caterpillars is still high.
 Insecticidal soap, Btk and general use insecticides are available at many hardware stores, garden centers and nurseries.
 Be sure to read and follow the label instructions carefully.

 Spraying soapy water to kill caterpillars on structures